cpietsch82/nestjs-rest-api/README.md

 A little REST Api written in Typescript using the NestJS Framework ([Nest](https://github.com/nestjs/nest)).
 This should be a basic framework with lots of services pre installed and preconfigured like Authentication, Database Connection (via Mongoose) etc.

+## Authentication

+For authentication i am using the Passport with the JWT strategy.
+All necessary informations about the npm package can you find here ([Passport](https://github.com/jaredhanson/passport)).
+Or here with an example integration in NestJS [Passport Integration in NestJS](https://docs.nestjs.com/recipes/passport).

 ## Installation

 This repository needs a local mongodb connection or docker.
 If you are not familiar with setting up a local mongodb server, just use the docker compose file.